dharahaas23/Electric-Car-Charging-and-Range/README.md

 ## Documentation

-Transformed raw sales and feature data into a strategic visual analytics dashboard for Apple iPhone performance in India using Tableau, powered by design thinking and data storytelling.
+Transformed raw sales and feature data into a strategic visual analytics dashboard for  electric carcand their charging station and range  in India using Tableau, powered by design thinking and data storytelling.

 ## Usage/Examples